raystack/raccoon/docs/docs/reference/configurations.md

 ### `METRIC_RUNTIME_STATS_RECORD_INTERVAL_MS`

-The time interval between recording runtime stats of the application in the insturmentation.
+The time interval between recording runtime stats of the application in the instrumentation.
 It's recommended to keep this value equivalent to flush interval when using statsd and your collector's scrape interval when using prometheus as your instrumentation.

 - Type `Optional`
 - Default Value: `10000`